DIY Skull Planters for Halloween

 It’s a pretty easy craft and great for working kids’ fine motor skills.
 But don’t worry about getting these planters perfect.
 The imperfections make them extra creepy and fun for Halloween.

-Once your Halloween Planter Skulls are done, let them dry for at least a day (depending on the humidity where you life) until they are nice and hard.
+Once your Halloween Planter Skulls are done, let them dry for at least a day (depending on the humidity where you live) until they are nice and hard.
 Air-dried clay lightens as it cures so you’ll know they are completely dry when your skulls are nice and white.

 Now you are ready to paint!